Inside the artist’s studio

 What is Relief Engraving?
 A look at the process:

-Traditionally, these prints would be called “wood engravings”.
-A wood engraving is done on the end grain (end with the rings, about 10x harder than the plank or long grain cut of a tree.)
+Traditionally, these prints would be called “wood engravings.”
+A wood engraving is done on the end grain (end with the rings, much harder than the plank or long grain cut of a tree.)
 But alas, these prints are not carved into wood, but a plastic material that is much more economical and better for the environment than chopping down hardwood trees.

 Tools and the block